 "I most freely concede this, and I have done all that was required, if the causes I have assigned are such that their effects accurately correspond to all the phenomena of nature, without determining whether it is by these or by others that they are actually produced.
 And it will be sufficient for use in life to know the causes thus imagined ...."

 Hence Descartes himself was maybe less fully committed to his push-physics than most of the physicists who supported it.
-And of course other physicists were soon producing evidence that solid objects are not solid but are largely empty space with some perhaps-solid particles.
+And of course other physicists were soon producing real evidence that solid objects are not solid but are largely empty space with some perhaps-solid particles.
 So a billiard ball pushing another billiard ball may well be largely space 'pushing' space - with at most a very few particles contacting.
 So must the transfer of momentum from all the particles of one ball, to all the particles of the other ball, involve action-at-a-distance and not involve push-contact ?
 If most apparent contact is not contact, then any push physics has a problem and maybe needs mechanical ethers or particle emissions - and proving their solidity may not really ever be possible ?
 Contact requires a zero distance that is not measurable and so not provable like finite distances.
 If Descartes' push physics rested on touch, and Einstein's on vision, then maybe Gilbert/Newton response attraction physics alone having observers and signals within the physics was also the least dependent on particular human senses ?
 Descartes' physics also included solid push ethers, though some other push-physics theories do not.